JaimeJimeenez/Algorithmic-Methods/README.md

 # Algorithmic-Methods
-This repository include exercises from the subject of Algorithmic Techniques Applied To Software Engineering.
+This repository includes exercises from the subject of Algorithmic Techniques Applied To Software Engineering.